 I have made many decisions in my lifetime allowing me to experience a wide range of academic communities, but I am glad that this particular decision has brought me back to a place where I can truly be seen.

-On a more somber note, I am also acutely aware that through no fault of their own, the journey through life for far too many (including myself) may carry the additional unnecessary burden of having to fight to be seen, recognized, appreciated, and valued in society, where the consequence of not being seen can far too often be fatal.
+On a more somber note, I am also acutely aware that through no fault of their own, the journey through life for far too many (myself included) may carry the additional unnecessary burden of having to fight to be seen, recognized, appreciated, and valued in society, where the consequence of not being seen can often be fatal.
 While I am very intentional about the circles that I travel in and the communities in which I reside, ultimately, I have no control over when and where someone takes issue with my presence or personhood, and how their issue manifests itself.
-I have lived in American society for far too long to harbor any belief that systemic, institutionalized racism, sexism, homophobia, xenophobia, and other forms of oppression will be eradicated in my lifetime, but I am hopeful, despite all evidence to the contrary, that humankind will eventually live up to its name.
+I have lived in American society long enough not to harbor any belief that systemic, institutionalized racism, sexism, homophobia, xenophobia, and other forms of oppression will be eradicated in my lifetime.
+I am, however, hopeful, despite all evidence to the contrary, that humankind will eventually live up to its name.
 Until then, keep working to be seen, and try a little harder to really see everyone else.